EliabN/Book_Search_Engine-with_MERN/README.md

-# 21 MERN: Book Search Engine
+# Book Search Engine with MERN

  **A Google Books API search engine that allows users to save book searches to the back end;**
  * Built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.